paf31/purescript-memoize/docs/Data/Function/Memoize.md

   tabulate :: forall r. (a -> r) -> a -> Lazy r
 ```

-The `Tabulate` class identifies those types which can be used as the codomain of
+The `Tabulate` class identifies those types which can be used as the domain of
 a memoized function, i.e. those for which the results can be _tabulated_.

 ##### Instances